dddrrreee/cs240lx-25spr/labs/4-jit-derive/README.md

      arm-none-eabi-as test.s -o temp1 && arm-none-eabi-objcopy -O binary temp1 temp2
      ```
      and now a file named `temp2` will contain the encoding

+     NOTE: I emitted special sentinals at the beginning
+     and end of the emitted code so I could find the emitted
+     instructions reliably.

   2. Use (1) to implement a simple cross-checker that takes a
      machine code value and cross checks it against what is produced
      by the assembler.